 …with classical horsemanship

-The silhouette of the tall gangly horse led by his owner entering the barn to participate in a Path to Performance™ clinic at the beautiful Norwegian Hill Farm featured some visible hip bones (on the horse).
-Stepping into the light, the horse’s ribs were visible under a gleaming coat leading the glance to the wasp-like waist of a lean thoroughbred.
+The silhouette of the tall gangly horse entering the barn to participate in a Path to Performance™ clinic at the beautiful Norwegian Hill Farm featured some visible hip bones (on the horse).
+Stepping into the light, I could see the horse’s ribs under a gleaming coat leading the glance to the wasp-like waist of a lean thoroughbred.

 This was their first week at the new barn, where the horse should soon blossom with better feed and care than in the previous environment.